Ennead: In popular culture

-In JoJo's Bizarre Adventure: Stardust Crusaders, nine of Dio Brando's minions have Stands named after the Ennead.
+In JoJo's Bizarre Adventure: Stardust Crusaders, four of Dio Brando's minions have Stands named after the Ennead: Geb, Sethan, Osiris and Atum.

 Most of the Ennead are portrayed in Gods of Egypt (2016 movie); the main focus of the movie is the conflict between the protagonist god Horus versus the antagonist god Set.

 In the first episode of the 2022 Marvel Cinematic Universe television miniseries Moon Knight, Steven Grant points out a problem with some of the museum's marketing material that seems to refer to the Ennead as a pantheon consisting of seven, rather than nine, gods.
 Yet in episode 3 they name Hathor as part of the Ennead, pointing out a deviation with the series' interpretation of the mythology.

 The Infernal Relics expansion to the cooperative, superhero card-game Sentinels of the Multiverse introduced a group of supervillains collectively called the Ennead.
 Each of its members wield an ancient artifact that grant them the powers and appearance of a member of the mythological Ennead; in the game's universe, most of the ancient Egyptian religion originated from stories about the original wielders of these artifacts.